FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Black is victorious=This appears in the top left box of a game, and also the player profile, when the black player wins the game.

-Play with the same opponent again=The alt text (what you see when you hover the mouse over) of "Rematch", a button that appears for players (not spectators) at the end of a game if they wish to play again.
+Play with the same opponent again=The title text (what you see when you hover the mouse over) of "Rematch", a button that appears for players (not spectators) at the end of a game if they wish to play again.

 New opponent=Clicking this takes you back to the "Play" page (http://lichess.org).
 This is a button that appears at the end of a game just below the "Rematch" button.